Elephants in Kruger National Park, South Africa

 Enjoy a Boma dinner in a luxury tented lodge

 Learn about culture, spirituality and tradition at an authentic Zulu village

-This exciting trip to South Africa includes transfers, accommodation and selected excursions.
+This exciting trip to South Africa includes international flights, transfers, accommodation and selected excursions.

 Kruger National Park